-- From 2017-2018, in Nigeria MCSP facilitated participatory workshops on gender and respectful maternity care with the aim of reducing gender-based discrimination leading to mistreatment of health workers and clients.
-MCSP trained 30 core facilitators and 1,000 health providers on the Health Workers for Change (HWFC) curriculum, which uses a participatory approach to help providers address gender inequities, attitudes, and barriers to delivering high-quality care. - In Tanzania, MCSP developed a facilitation guide to sensitize, build skills and mentor health workers on gender, RMC, youth-friendly services, and male engagement sensitization, skills-building, and mentorship of health providers.
-The guide has subsequently been applied with health workers under the USAID-funded Boresha Afya program and is slated to be finalized as a curricula by the Ministry of Health. - From Jan 2017 through Sept 2018, in India, MCSP partnered with the Indian organization Centre for Catalyzing Change (C3) to train 21,943 community health workers (CHWs), nurses, and community health committee members; 2,501 facility-level providers; and 546 district- and state-level officials on gender-sensitive family planning (FP) services that respect women's autonomy, dignity, and privacy.
+- In Tanzania, MCSP developed a facilitation guide to sensitize, build skills and mentor health workers on gender, RMC, youth-friendly services, and male engagement sensitization, skills-building, and mentorship of health providers.
+The guide has subsequently been applied with health workers under the USAID-funded Boresha Afya program and is slated to be finalized as a curricula by the Ministry of Health. - From Jan 2017 through Sept 2018, in India, MCSP partnered with the Indian organization Centre for Catalyzing Change (C3) to train 20,489 community health workers (CHWs), nurses, and community health committee members; 2,157 facility-level providers; 136 district- and state-level officials; and 1,253 Rogi Kalyan Samiti (Patient Welfare Committee) members on gender-sensitive family planning (FP) services that respect women's autonomy, dignity, and privacy.
+Results include improved privacy during counseling through the establishment of counseling corners at 85% of focus facilities; 43% improvement in facility score with regards to inclusion of spouse or other family members during counseling; and 47% improvement in facility score with regards to ensuring privacy during pre-operation assessment and examination.

-Framework for engaging men in RMNCAH preventative and care services at both the facility and community-levels defined and applied in four countries

-From 2016-2018, MCSP worked to engage men in RMNCAH health-seeking and service delivery in Mozambique, Nigeria, Rwanda, and Tanzania.
-Men play a key part in RMNCAH, yet they are often neglected in outreach and service delivery.
-In many countries, men make most household decisions about sexual behavior, the use of family planning, family size, whether to give birth in a facility or at home, whether a sick child will be brought to a health facility, allocation and control of household assets, and the division of household labor.
+Framework for engaging men in RMNCAH preventative and care services at both the facility and community-levels defined and applied in four countries behavior, the use of FP, family size, whether to give birth in a facility or at home, whether a sick child will be brought to a health facility, allocation and control of household assets, and the division of household labor.
 Additionally, men themselves have their own health needs and right to services.